Since 2012, a popular client request is to have a slider on the homepage. But is it just a fad or a long-term innovation?

 Brad Frost suggested sliders became popular as they ‘kept everyone from beating the sh*t out of each other’ in meetings.
-Why edit or prioritise content when you can put everyone’s image choice and quotes on a new slide.
+You can avoid deciding what main image to have on the homepage by putting each person’s choice on a new slide.

-Full width and half or full screen height, they take up prime position on the most visited page, the home page.
+Full width and often full screen height, they take up prime position on the most visited page, the home page.
 The first slide may be the only one seen, as visitors rapidly navigate through or off the site.
-As most slides are ‘hidden’ content tended to be banal.
+These early sliders usually had an image with a repeated banal line of text.

-By pushing useful content ‘below the fold’ – visitors have to scroll to find it – risking visitors missing it altogether.
+By pushing useful content ‘below the fold’ – visitors have to scroll to find it – so many move on, without seeing the rest of the homepage content.

 Are Slides Clicked on?